bhauman/figwheel-main/docs/docs/scripting_api.md

 user=>
 ```

-Assuming that we already have a build set up in `dev.cljs.end` and a
+Assuming that we already have a build set up in `dev.cljs.edn` and a
 [background build][background-builds] defined `admin.cljs.edn`.

 We can start both of these builds running with: